Dworcowa Street: Tenement at 22

-The Gottschalck family has owned Bahnhoffstraße 89 building since 1876.
+The Gottschalck family has owned Bahnhofstraße 89 building since 1876.
 In the 1900s (decade), Hermann Albrecht, a merchant became the owner: at that time he also possessed the tenement at Nr.20 and at 18 Warmińskiego Street.
 Since 1990 is located here one of the first pizzeria in Bydgoszcz (Pizzeria Ambar).

 The main elevation shows nice architectural details: a large wrought iron balcony overlooking a delicate wrought iron entry gate, pediments on first floor windows, corbels on the second floor and arch topped windows in the middle of the facade.